giwrgostst/giwrgostst/README.md

 # ✋🏻 I'm George - David Tsitlaouri

-- 4th-year undergraduate student in INFORMATICS & TELECOMMUNICATIONS at the University of Thessaly (DIT / UTH), Greece.
+- 4th-year undergraduate student in Informatics & Telecommunications at the University of Thessaly (DIT / UTH), Greece.
 - Specialization: Data Management and Artificial Intelligence
 - Member of the Research Laboratory of Computer Architecture, Compilers and Systems Security.